-CISSP Qualification Given Equal Status to Master’s Degree
+CISSP Qualification Given Cert Status Equivalent to Master’s Degree Level

-The Certified Information Systems Security Professional (CISSP) certification has been officially recognized as equivalent to a master’s degree across Europe.
+The Certified Information Systems Security Professional (CISSP) certification has been granted a qualification level equal to that of a master’s degree across Europe.
 The qualification was designated as comparable to Level 7 of the Regulated Qualifications Framework (RQF) by UK NARIC, the UK’s designated national agency responsible for providing information and expert guidance on qualifications from across the world.

 The change will enable cybersecurity professionals to use the CISSP certification towards higher education course credit and also open up new opportunities for roles that require or recognize master’s degrees.
 The new designation will apply both to the UK and across Europe.